pmem/pmemfile/README.md

 * PMEMFILE_PRELOAD_PROCESS_SWITCHING - when set to 1, enables VERY slow
   emulation of multi-process support, used for testing pmemfile with file system test suites (default: 0)
+* PMEMFILE_PRELOAD_VALIDATE_POINTERS - when set to 1, verifies memory reaching libpmemfile through syscall arguments is accessible; it's very slow, so it should never be used in production for non-buggy applications

 # Other stuff #
 * vltrace - tool for tracing applications and evaluating whether libpmemfile.so